sjranju/Delicious/readme.md

 lazy() is used for loading component on demand when user clicks or navigates to that route

 import() function is used to bundle files seperately/ create seperate chunks and will be loaded when user clicks/navigates

+## Episode 11 - Data is the new oil

+### Higher Order Components

+It is a JavaScript function that takes a component as input, enhances it and returns the enchanced component

+### Layers in React Application

+1 - UI Layer -> JSX

+2 - Data Layer -> Local variables, state, props, curly braces inside JSX that modifies the UI

+### Controlled and Uncontrolled Controlled

+If a component is being controlled by its parent or if a component is relying on its parent then it is called Controlled Component

+If a component controlled by itself then it is called Controlled Component (having own state)